Today's Articles

 Origins of the Festival

 The Sisterhood's Festival combines Candomblé worship elements with an ancient Christian festival, the Assumption of the Virgin, whose origins are in the Orient.
-The festival reached Rome in the 7th century, spread through the Catholic world over the next two centuries, and was eventually brought from Portugal to Brazil, known as the festival of Our Lady of August.
+The festival reached Rome in the 7th century, spread through the Catholic world over the next two centuries, and was eventually brought from Portugal to Brazil, where it became known as the festival of Our Lady of August.

 Devotion to the Good Death was just as common in colonial and imperial Brazil as the confraternities.
 It has always been a popular cult.